Avishai Dekel

-Avishai Dekel (born 1951) is a professor of physics at the Hebrew University of Jerusalem, Israel, holding the Andre Aisenstadt Chair of Theoretical Physics.
-His primary research interests are in astrophysics and cosmology.
+Avishai Dekel (אבישי דקל; January 13, 1951 – November 17, 2025) was a professor of physics at the Hebrew University of Jerusalem, holding the Andre Aisenstadt Chair of Theoretical Physics.
+His primary research interests were in astrophysics and cosmology.

 Academic career

 Dekel earned his Ph.D. from the Hebrew University in 1980, and was a research fellow at Caltech and assistant professor at Yale University before joining the faculty of the Hebrew University in 1986.

 He served as the Head of The Racah Institute of Physics (1997–2001), the Dean of the Authority for the Community and Youth at the Hebrew University (2005–2011), and the President of the Israel Physical Society (2008–11).
 He headed the university computing committee, was a member of the executive committee of the board of trustees and a member of the standing committee of the Hebrew University.

 Dekel was awarded a Visiting Miller Professorship at UC Berkeley, a Blaise Pascal International Chair of Research by the École Normale Supérieure in Paris (2004–06), and a Lagrange fellowship in IAP Paris (2015–16).
-He has been elected as a fellow of the Israel Physical Society (2019), and has been awarded the Landau Prize for Arts and Sciences (2020).
+He was elected as a fellow of the Israel Physical Society (2019), and was awarded the Landau Prize for Arts and Sciences (2020).

 Dekel is known for his contributions to research in cosmology, especially the study of the formation of galaxies and large-scale structure in the Universe, which is dominated by dark energy and dark matter.